Homeland Sec. Noem comes to New Mexico to paint border wall black because Trump thinks it will make it too hot to climb - New Mexico Political Report

 “[The Army Corps of Engineers] feels that we’re better off letting it be a natural rust, letting it be the way it is.
 We’ll make a determination as to painting it later,” Trump said at the time.
 “This will be a good strong rust color.
 And we’ll see.
 We’ll make that — it’s not a big deal.
 The black attracts more heat, even than this color.
 But this is your natural steel and I think we’re going to see how it works out.
 We can paint at it at a later date if we decide to do it.”

-Noem’s visit to the New Mexico border included a flight on a private government jet to the location, a helicopter survey of the border with Mexico and the press event where she painted a small section of the wall.
+Noem’s visit to the New Mexico border included a flight on a government jet to the location, a helicopter survey of the border with Mexico and the photo opportunity event where she painted a small section of the wall.

 Noem later traveled to Ruidoso, New Mexico to view disaster cleanup progress following recent flash flooding there.